 The Company allocates the fair value of the consideration transferred to the assets acquired and liabilities assumed based on their fair values at the acquisition date.
 The excess of the fair value of consideration transferred over the fair value of the assets acquired, and liabilities assumed is recorded as goodwill.
 Acquisition-related expenses and restructuring costs are recognized separately from the business combination and expensed as incurred.
 All changes in accounting for deferred tax asset valuation allowances and acquired income tax uncertainties after the measurement period are recognized as a component of provision for income taxes.
-When determining the fair values of assets acquired and liabilities assumed, management makes significant estimates and assumptions, especially with respect to intangible assets.
-Critical estimates in valuing intangible assets include expected future cash flows based on consideration of future growth rates and margins, customer attrition rates, future changes in technology and brand awareness and discount rates.
-Fair value estimates are based on the assumptions management believes a market participant would use in pricing the asset or liability.
-While the Company uses its best estimates and assumptions as a part of the purchase price allocation process to accurately value assets acquired and liabilities assumed as of the acquisition date, its estimates and assumptions are inherently uncertain and subject to refinement.
-As a result, during the preliminary purchase price measurement period, which may be up to one year from the acquisition date, the Company records adjustments to the provisional amounts recognized at the acquisition date to reflect new information obtained about facts and circumstances that existed as of the acquisition date, with a corresponding offset to goodwill.
+When determining the fair values of assets acquired and liabilities assumed, management makes significant estimates and asseturines.
+Fair value estimates are based on consideration of fluture growth interes and margines, customer attrition rates, future changes in technology and brand awareness and discount rates.
+Fair value estimates are based on consideration of thar estes and tassumptions as a part of the purchase price allocation process to accurately value assets acquired and liabilities assumed as of the acquisition date, the technology and brand awareness and discount rates.
+Fair value estimates are based on consideration of future growth interes and assumptions as a part of the purchase price allocation process to accurately value assets acquired and liabilities assumed as of the acquisition date, its estimates and assumptions are inherently uncertain and subject to refinement.
+As a result, during the preliminary purchase price measurement period the acquired to the company records adjustments to assets acquired on liabilities assumed as of the acquisition date, with a corresponding offset to goodwill.
 The Company records adjustments to assets acquired or liabilities assumed subsequent to the preliminary purchase price measurement period in its operating results in the period in which the adjustments were determined.